thilinarmtb/NekBench/README.md

 ### Important notes (must read before using the script !)

-- When the `go.sh` script is run, `makenek` file for the given machine is looked inside `makeneks` directory and the job submission script is looked inside `jobscripts` direcotry.
+- When the `go.sh` script is run, `makenek` file for the given machine is searched inside `makeneks` directory and the job submission script is searched inside `jobscripts` direcotry.
 - For example, if you specified `-m "linux"`, `makeneks/makenek.linux` is used for building the given case and `jobscripts/submit.linux` is used for running (or submitting, if the machine uses job submission system) the case.